bitcoinerlab/secp256k1/README.md

 There are some minor differences, though:

 - These methods are not yet implemented: `signRecoverable`, `recover`, `xOnlyPointAddTweakCheck`.
 They are not used in ecpair or bip32.
 - `sign` throws an error with the message `Noble Ecc returns different values than Bitcoin Core for h = 0xffff....
 This behavior is unsafe, so it has been disabled for safety reasons.` when `h = ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`.
-This is as security protection.
+This is a security protection.

 Tests have been adjusted to account for the differences above.